DiermeierWolfgang/BeeHiveLive/README.md

 > Make sure to fasten your workpiece when using a table drill.
 Plastics tend to get stuck on the drill and fly through your workshop with orbital escape velocity when they are not properly fixed in place.
 I made this mistake during my university days and still carry the scars to prove it.
 Don't safe time - Clamp down your workpiece - Don't force your drill in to quickly!

 The holes are used to mount some [M12 circular connectors from amphenol](https://amphenolltw.com/product-info/M-Series/M-Series.M12.TCode/?).
 These offer IP67-IP69K protection and are available with different amounts of pins.
-I used a 3-pin version for my solar panel connection and 4 pin versions for the weight and temperature sensors.
+I used a 3-pin version for my solar panel connection and 4-pin versions for the weight and temperature sensors.
 This also prevents plugging the solar panel into the wrong housing connector.

 <p align="center">
 <img width="1272" height="806" alt="image" src="https://github.com/user-attachments/assets/921445d5-5747-4c6a-9fa4-94367d17806e" />
 </p>

+Assembling the weight sensor connector on the load cell wire was quite tricky, since there is already a bee hive on top of it and the wire is just 1m long.
+So lets say the bees were quite interested in watching me putting everything together up close.
+They sat on my hands during the hole process and I was not able to assemble everything with my gloves on.

+I h9ope thew swellinf will ncot get to bad, it is hard to type on thew keybpoard thos wayx...

+> [!Note]
+> This is the reason I wanted to have connectors that can be removed from my housing even with gloves on.

 ### PCB Testing
 > [!Caution]